S.T.A.R.S. Program (Students Together Achieving Remarkable Success)

 Marywood University, founded in 1915 by the Sisters, Servants of the Immaculate Heart of Mary, prepares students to have a positive impact on society at regional and global levels while providing each student with the foundation for success in an interdependent world.
 Marywood University’s mission “roots itself in the Catholic intellectual tradition, the principle of justice, and the belief that education empowers people.”

-Hence, Students Together Achieving Remarkable Success (S.T.A.R.S.) is an after school mentoring program that has been developed in collaboration with Marywood University’s Office of Institutional Equity and Inclusion to provide academic and social support to the growing Latino/a/x youth and their families in Scranton, PA and its surrounding areas.
+Hence, Students Together Achieving Remarkable Success (S.T.A.R.S.) is an after school mentoring program that has been developed to provide academic and social support to youth of all backgrounds and their families in Scranton, PA, and its surrounding areas.

-By taking pride in the Latino/a/x cultures emphasis on the values of Familism, Respect, and Heritage/Traditions, the program uses a community and collectivism approach to empower the youth and their families to develop skills and increase their self-efficacy on advocating and preparing for their future.
-Furthermore, the S.T.A.R.S. program offers monthly college application workshops in English and Spanish in the Fall semester for local high school seniors.
+The program uses a community approach to empower the youth and their families to develop skills and increase their self-efficacy in advocating and preparing for their future.
+Furthermore, the S.T.A.R.S. program, in collaboration with Educational Opportunities Centers, EOC., offers monthly college application workshops in the Fall semester for local high school seniors.

-Through various pro-active, university-wide and community partnerships, S.T.A.R.S. seeks to serve as a bridge between the Latino/a/x community and various educational opportunities, to ensure Latino/a/x youth in NEPA learn about diverse career paths through early preparation and academic and social mentoring.
-This enables this community to make educated and informed decisions on pursuing workforce opportunities in the trades, military, manufacturing, etc and/or to pursue and succeed in higher education.
-The S.T.A.R.S program also offers an annual heath fair clinic that is open to the community.
+Through proactive, university-wide, and community partnerships, S.T.A.R.S. seeks to serve as a bridge between students and community and a number of educational opportunities, to ensure that youth in NEPA learn about various career paths through early preparation and academic and social mentoring.
+This enables them to make educated and informed decisions on pursuing workforce opportunities in the trades, military, manufacturing, etc., and/or to pursue and succeed in higher education.
+The S.T.A.R.S program also offers an annual Wellness Fair, in collaboration with Scranton School District, multiple community organizations and Geisinger Commonwealth School of Medicine, which is open to the community.

-Therefore, in the summer of 2018 Marywood University was awarded a grant from the Robert H. Spitz Foundation to fund the initiation and first year of the S.T.A.R.S. program.
-In collaboration with the Scranton School district, St. John Neumann’s Parish, community organizations, and Robert Spitz Foundation, the program took place in the school of St. John Neumann Parish on Orchard St., in Scranton, PA.
-The space, donated by the church, was chosen based on the results of the survey in which parents indicated that a site in Scranton’s south side would offer easy accessibility and greatly increase the frequency of their children’s participation.
+In the summer of 2018, Marywood University was awarded a grant from the Robert H. Spitz Foundation to fund the initiation and first year of the S.T.A.R.S. program.
+In collaboration with the Scranton School District, St. John Neumann’s Parish (church closed in June 2025), community organizations, and Robert Spitz Foundation, the program took place in the school of St. John Neumann Parish.
+The space, donated by the church, was chosen based on the results of the survey in which parents indicated that a site in Scranton’s South Side would offer easy accessibility and greatly increase the frequency of their children’s participation.

-Furthermore, in the spring of 2022, the McGowan Charitable fund awarded a $60,000.00 grant to Marywood University to expand the S.T.A.R.S. program.
-This grant will allow for more youth and families to be served on a weekly basis, with homework help and mentoring, and will enable new community partnerships to provide as many wrap-around services as needed by the community.
+Furthermore, in the spring of 2022, the McGowan Charitable fund awarded a $60,000 grant to Marywood University to expand the S.T.A.R.S. program.
+This grant will allow for more youth and families to be served on a weekly basis, with homework help and mentoring, and has since enabled continuous new community partnerships to provide as many wrap-around services as needed by the community.

-The program will expand to 3 days a week instead of two in the fall of 2024 since it will split the middle school students and high school students to meet separately on Tuesdays and Wednesdays from 4-5:30 and 3rd-4th graders on Thursdays from 3-4:30 p.m. at Elm Park Methodist Church in downtown Scranton, PA.
-Likewise, the expansion will allow for more diverse on-site educational experiences, extensive wrap-around services, and an expanded summer camp.
-The Curriculum is a combination of career exploration, civic engagement, soft skills, and service-learning.
+The program expanded to three days a week instead of two in the fall of 2024, since it will split the middle school students and high school students to meet separately on Tuesdays and Wednesday evenings from 4-5:30 p.m. and 3rd-4th graders on Thursday evenings from 3-4:30 p.m. at Elm Park Methodist Church in downtown Scranton, PA.
+Likewise, the expansion allows for more on-site educational experiences, extensive wrap-around services, and an expanded summer camp.
+The Curriculum is a combination of career exploration, civic engagement, life skills enhancement, and service-learning.

 Art